The ASC Communication Philosophy

 Rigid questioning leads to yes/no answers, incomplete narratives, and information that won't hold up.

-Teach to Talk™ is the guiding philosophy behind everything we teach.
+Teach to Talk® is the guiding philosophy behind everything we teach.
 It moves beyond rigid formulas and embraces purposeful, human-centered communication grounded in empathy, rapport, and strategic dialogue.

-Fosters empathetic listening that reveals facts, context, and motivation that direct questioning misses.
+Empathetic listening reveals facts, context, and motivation that direct questioning misses.

-Prioritizes respect over confrontation, encouraging openness and honesty from victims, witnesses, and subjects alike.
+Respect over confrontation, encouraging openness and complete disclosure from victims, witnesses, and subjects alike.

 Relies on memorized questions and predetermined sequences